 - Preheat the oven to 180C (160C fan) / 350F.
 Grease and line an 8×8 inch square baking tin with baking paper.

 - Use ¾ of the cookie pieces and scatter them into the base of the tin.

 - Place the butter and chocolate in a heat proof bowl and microwave for 30 seconds at a time, stirring between each until melted and smooth.
 Set aside.

-- Place both sugars and the eggs in a large bowl.
-Whisk with a handheld electric mixer for around 1 minute until lightened and fluffy – you can also use a manual whisk, just make sure it gets light and fluffy looking.
+- Place both sugars and the eggs in a large mixing bowl.
+Whisk with a handheld electric mixer for 30 seconds – you can also use a manual whisk, just make sure it lightens a bit.

 - Add the melted chocolate and butter and the vanilla and beat through.

 - Add the flour, cocoa and salt and beat until just combined.